 We all know what it’s like, being a student.
 So many beautiful clothes, so many wonderful events to wear them to but we have no money to buy them with!
 So, I’ve scoured the shops for bargains and have come up with a few staple items that you can use consistently throughout the term.

 1. Thick Jumpers –Many of these are needed to make up for the lack of heating within the accommodation.» >Read More »

 It may be winter but that means the fashion forward are already a step ahead, considering what to wear next year for spring/summer 2014.

 Ladylike tailoring & pastel hues, neat skirts and 50s dresses in powder pinks and buttercup yellow featured heavily at Samantha Cameron’s favourite.
-Bold stripes, ladylike pointy shoes and trapeze dresses made a hit on the catwalk at the stylish location of New Bond Street’s Halcyon Gallery. » >Read More »
+Bold stripes, ladylike pointy shoes and trapeze dresses made a hit on the catwalk at the stylish location of New Bond Street’s Halcyon Gallery.
+Also traipsing down the intimate venue’s catwalk came city shorts, light tailored coats and boxy leather handbags accompanied in fresh bright hues.» >Read More »

 Winter calls for cold weather and therefore, warm clothes.
 Do not despair!
 You may be colder than usual waiting in the club queue line or walking to campus and wondering why you did not wear those thicker socks.
 However, what is better than snuggling in that comfy winter coat or onesie?
 This article will take you through essential winter clothing and show what is popular right now.